KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 \frac{\partial \mathrm{VLB}}{\partial V}=\frac{1}{2} \sum_{i}\left(\lambda_{i} K_{M}^{-1} K_{M i} K_{i M} K_{M}^{-1}\right)+\frac{1}{2}\left(V^{-1}-K_{M}^{-1}\right)\tag{5}\label{de-V}
 $$

 <p>where $\rho_i$ and $\lambda_i$ are derived from the first step of chain rule when we calculate the derivatives of log likelihood expectation.
-They are expectations of the first derivatives and second derivatives.</p>
+They are expectations of the first derivatives and second derivatives of log likelihood.
+These are available in the Table 1 of the original paper.</p>